 This research project conducts exploratory analysis into the cultural and sociological antecedents of violence in the Chilean school system, and violence-prevention initiatives through multi-media literacy methods (X-media).

-Co-chaired and moderated by Mariano Siskind, Professor, Romance Languages & Literatures, and Brian Farrell, Director, DRCLAS; Professor, Organismic & Evolutionary Biology, the series fosters scholarly discussions centered on the work of leading academics in the fields of the Arts, Humanities and Sciences.
+Chaired and moderated by Mariano Siskind, Professor, Romance Languages & Literatures, the series fosters scholarly discussions centered on the work of leading academics in the fields of the Arts and Humanities.